-- If stripes² is too over the top for your tastes but you’re still feeling a little frisky, try a gingham shirt with a solid tie instead.
+- If stripes is too over the top for your tastes but you’re still feeling a little frisky, try a gingham shirt with a solid tie instead.

-First you have to figure out what the hell smart casual is in the first place – and, lucky for you, we’ve already written a guide to help you do just that.
+First you have to figure out what the hell smart casual is in the first place.
 In a nutshell, what you’re looking at are blazers, button-down shirts, tees, chinos, dark denim and tailored shorts.
 Smart casual footwear can be most anything from Oxfords to Converse, depending on the occasion, just steer clear of anything that looks like it belongs in the gym.
 There are several ways you can incorporate stripes into a smart casual look:

 - When it comes to knits and t-shirts, go for horizontal stripes.
 The classic Breton stripe is perfect for a look that straddles the line between formal and relaxed.
 Keep in mind that you’ll want to dress for your body type.
 Horizontal stripes are best suited to men with tall, slender frames.
 Shorter and/or heavier bodies will be accentuated in all the wrong ways by horizontal stripes.

 - With shirting, thin vertical stripes are the way to go.
 The wider the stripe, the less stylish it is.
 A shirt that mixes stripes of various weights and colours is a sophisticated option.
 Vertical stripes create the illusion of height and make the body look more streamlined or slimmer.